russelsantos19/100-days-of-code/r1-log.md

 ### R1D64
 Just an hour today for my project.
 I just clean my javascript code and make some elements reactive, the checkboxes will be disabled when you selected it and add it to the list.

+### R1D65
+Spent an hour in coding and designing the day and time list on my project.
+I'd be able to also add the edit button if you want to edit the list.
+I'll do my best to code daily at least an hour cause I'll be busy these coming days at work.